github/teach.github.com/courses/_posts/2001-01-01-github-class-prerequisites.md

 -----------------------------------------------------------------------------
 We'll need a command line version of Git for use during class.
 The following steps and our [GitHub Git Installation Help Page](https://help.github.com/articles/set-up-git) describe how to test and accomplish that installation.
 You can bypass the SSH setup steps if you wish.
 We'll focus on using HTTPS during our class.

+We request that you use [version 1.7.9](https://github.com/git/git/blob/master/Documentation/RelNotes/1.7.9.txt) or newer to correctly handle interactive authentication when using HTTPS as the repository access protocol.

 ### Common to all Operating Systems
-1. It is best if Git is version _1.7.10_ or higher to match the behavior of your instructor's machine.
-However, no actual repository incompatibilities will be encountered during class if your installed version is _1.7.x_ or newer.
+1. It is absolutely best if Git is version _1.7.11_ or higher to match the behavior of your instructor's machine.
+However, no actual repository incompatibilities will be encountered during class if your installed version is _1.7.9_ or newer.
 2. Git's version can be queried by running `git --version` at the terminal or command prompt.

 ### and for _Windows_ Machines